imprvhub/gitset-desktop/README.md

 | Linux    | Ubuntu 18.04+, Fedora 30+, etc.  |

 ## Versioning
-GitSet Desktop maintains version parity with the web application, with both platforms sharing the same version numbers in most releases.
+Gitset Desktop maintains version parity with the web application, with both platforms sharing the same version numbers in most releases.
 This parallel versioning strategy is possible because the desktop application primarily serves as a wrapper for the web app with minimal platform-specific modifications.
 Any divergence in version numbers typically indicates desktop-specific enhancements or platform optimizations.

 ## Related Projects

-- [GitSet](https://github.com/imprvhub/gitset) - The main GitSet.dev web application
+- [Gitset](https://github.com/imprvhub/gitset) - The main Gitset.dev web application
-- [GitSet CLI](https://github.com/gitset-dev/gitset-cli) - Command-line interface for GitSet services
+- [Gitset CLI](https://github.com/gitset-dev/gitset-cli) - Command-line interface for Gitset services

 ## Contributing